json-schema-org/referencing/CONTRIBUTING.md

 During this intial phase, proposal authors can determine when to merge PRs against their proposals.
 This will change once we settle on a proposal to take into the standardization process.

+## Discussion

+This repository can be discussed on the `#referencing` channel on our [Slack server](https://json-schema.org/slack).
 ## Conduct

-All official channels including the mailing list, GitHub organization, and Freenode channel, follow the IETF Guidelines for Conduct as specified in [RFC7154](https://tools.ietf.org/html/rfc7154).
+All official channels including but not limited to the GitHub organization and the Slack server, follow our [Code of Conduct](https://github.com/json-schema-org/.github/blob/main/CODE_OF_CONDUCT.md).